 Inclusive development requires responsive governments and empowered citizens.
 But what can local officials and civil society organisations do to ensure all voices are heard?

 In this training course, participants will discuss ways to involve citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.
 Participants will learn how civil society can empower citizens to voice concerns and keep their governments accountable to issues affecting their community.

 This training will be a true experience!
-In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam / The Hague.
-This course will take place in The Hague from 6 to 17 April 2020.
+In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam or The Hague.
+This course will take place in The Hague from 23 March to 3 April 2020.

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.

 Professionals working for a municipal, provincial or national government, a donor organisation or NGO and/or those involved in participation and accountability processes in relation to development and governance.

 Contributions come from professionals and practitioners in the field of accountability and participation.
 In the past, this has included ombudsman, municipal staff, practitioners and experts from well-known international organisations.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Roundtrip travel to The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.